immediate in-person availability

 • We’ll talk through your concerns, your child’s needs, and make sure this feels like the right support for your family.

-• We’ll start with a parent session to gather background information, history, and a deeper understanding of your child’s experiences and current challenges.
+• We’ll start with a 60-minute parent intake session to gather background information, history, and a deeper understanding of your child’s experiences and current challenges.

 • Your child will meet with me in a welcoming play therapy space where I begin building rapport and understanding their unique world through play.

-• We’ll meet biweekly or monthly to discuss progress, strengthen strategies at home, and support you in responding to your child in ways that reinforce growth and lasting change.
+• We’ll meet weekly, bi-weekly, or monthly to discuss progress, strengthen strategies at home, and support you in responding to your child in ways that reinforce growth and lasting change.

 • "There are many experiences in childhood in which children feel they have little or no control.
 Play is children's way of working out balance and control in their lives."